West Branch's 'wonder boy'

 Orphaned at age 9, he spent his childhood picking potato bugs, weeding onions and cleaning barns.
 His first job after graduation from Stanford was shoveling ore.

-Then he grew a moustache, bought a tweed suit and passed himself off as an experienced mining engineer.
+Then he grew a mustache, bought a tweed suit and passed himself off as an experienced mining engineer.
 Sent to Australia at age 23, he found a vein of gold that yielded his London employers $65 million.

 Sent to China at age 25, he built a port and modernized coal mines.
 In 1902, the San Francisco Chronicle called the blacksmith's son from West Branch, Iowa, the highest-salaried man of his age in the world.